CDOT-CV/jpo-ode/docs/data-flow-diagrams/README.md

 8. The [Conflict Monitor](https://github.com/usdot-jpo-ode/jpo-conflictmonitor) pulls from the Processed Map/Spat group of topics and pushes to the [Conflict Monitor](https://github.com/usdot-jpo-ode/jpo-conflictmonitor) Output Topics group.

 ### Overview Data Flow 3 (Offloaded Files)
-1. Messages are offloaded onto a directory referenced by the FileUploadController class.
+1. Messages are offloaded onto a directory referenced by the [FileUploadController](/jpo-ode-svcs/src/main/java/us/dot/its/jpo/ode/upload/FileUploadController.java).
-2. The FileUploadController class indirectly invokes the LogFileToAsn1CodecPublisher class, which handles the offloaded messages.
+2. The [FileUploadController](/jpo-ode-svcs/src/main/java/us/dot/its/jpo/ode/upload/FileUploadController.java) writes the log file to the configured uploads directory defined in [FileImporterProperties](/jpo-ode-svcs/src/main/java/us/dot/its/jpo/ode/coder/stream/FileImporterProperties.java) (ex: /uploads/bsmlog)
+3. The [ImporterDirectoryWatcher](/jpo-ode-svcs/src/main/java/us/dot/its/jpo/ode/importer/ImporterDirectoryWatcher.java) scans the upload directory for and processes new log files every one second.
-3. If the message is a DriverAlert, the LogFileToAsn1CodecPublisher class pushes it to the OdeDriverAlertJson topic.
+4. If the message is a DriverAlert, the [LogFileToAsn1CodecPublisher](/jpo-ode-svcs/src/main/java/us/dot/its/jpo/ode/coder/stream/LogFileToAsn1CodecPublisher.java) pushes it to the OdeDriverAlertJson topic.
 Any IEEE 1609.3 or unsigned IEEE 1609.2 headers are stripped at this point.
-4. If the message is a BSM, SPAT, TIM or MAP, the LogFileToAsn1CodecPublisher class pushes it to the corresponding OdeRawEncoded JSON topic.
+5. If the message is a BSM, SPAT, TIM or MAP, the [LogFileToAsn1CodecPublisher](/jpo-ode-svcs/src/main/java/us/dot/its/jpo/ode/coder/stream/LogFileToAsn1CodecPublisher.java) class pushes it to the corresponding OdeRawEncoded JSON topic.
 Any IEEE 1609.3 or unsigned IEEE 1609.2 headers are stripped at this point.
-5. If the message is a BSM, SPAT, TIM or MAP, the relevant router under [kafka/listeners/asn1](/jpo-ode-svcs/src/main/java/us/dot/its/jpo/ode/kafka/listeners/asn1) pulls from the OdeRawEncoded JSON topics and processes the data.
+6. If the message is a BSM, SPAT, TIM or MAP, the relevant router under [kafka/listeners/asn1](/jpo-ode-svcs/src/main/java/us/dot/its/jpo/ode/kafka/listeners/asn1) pulls from the OdeRawEncoded JSON topics and processes the data.
 This class then writes to the Asn1DecoderInput topic.
-6. The [ACM](https://github.com/usdot-jpo-ode/asn1_codec) pulls from that topic and pushes decoded messages to the Asn1DecoderOutput topic.
+7. The [ACM](https://github.com/usdot-jpo-ode/asn1_codec) pulls from that topic and pushes decoded messages to the Asn1DecoderOutput topic.
-7. The Asn1DecodedDataRouter class pulls from the Asn1DecoderOutput topic and deposits messages into the Pojo Messages group of topics and the Json Messages group of topics.
+8. The [Asn1DecodedDataRouter](/jpo-ode-svcs/src/main/java/us/dot/its/jpo/ode/kafka/listeners/asn1/Asn1DecodedDataRouter.java) class pulls from the Asn1DecoderOutput topic and deposits messages into the Pojo Messages group of topics and the Json Messages group of topics.
-8. The [PPM](https://github.com/usdot-jpo-ode/jpo-cvdp) pulls from the Json Messages group of topics and pushes filtered messages to the Filtered Json Messages group of topics.
+9. The [PPM](https://github.com/usdot-jpo-ode/jpo-cvdp) pulls from the Json Messages group of topics and pushes filtered messages to the Filtered Json Messages group of topics.
-9. The [GeoJSON Converter](https://github.com/usdot-jpo-ode/jpo-geojsonconverter) pulls from the Json Messages group of topics, converts the messages and pushes them to the Processed Spat/Map group of topics.
+10. The [GeoJSON Converter](https://github.com/usdot-jpo-ode/jpo-geojsonconverter) pulls from the Json Messages group of topics, converts the messages and pushes them to the Processed Spat/Map group of topics.
-10. The [Conflict Monitor](https://github.com/usdot-jpo-ode/jpo-conflictmonitor) pulls from the Processed Map/Spat group of topics and pushes to the [Conflict Monitor](https://github.com/usdot-jpo-ode/jpo-conflictmonitor) Output Topics group.
+11. The [Conflict Monitor](https://github.com/usdot-jpo-ode/jpo-conflictmonitor) pulls from the Processed Map/Spat group of topics and pushes to the [Conflict Monitor](https://github.com/usdot-jpo-ode/jpo-conflictmonitor) Output Topics group.

 ### BSM Data Flow 1 (Receiver Classes)
 1. The BSM comes in through the BsmReceiver class and is pushed to the OdeRawEncodedBSMJson topic.
 Any IEEE 1609.3 or unsigned IEEE 1609.2 headers are stripped at this point.
 2. The [RawEncodedBSMJsonRouter](/jpo-ode-svcs/src/main/java/us/dot/its/jpo/ode/kafka/listeners/asn1/RawEncodedBSMJsonRouter.java) processes messages from the OdeRawEncodedBSMJson topic
-3. The RawEncodedBSMJsonRouter class pushes the TIM to the Asn1DecoderInput topic.
+3. The [RawEncodedBSMJsonRouter](/jpo-ode-svcs/src/main/java/us/dot/its/jpo/ode/kafka/listeners/asn1/RawEncodedBSMJsonRouter.java) class pushes the TIM to the Asn1DecoderInput topic.
 Any remaining signed IEEE 1609.2 headers are removed at this point.
 4. The [ACM](https://github.com/usdot-jpo-ode/asn1_codec) pulls from the Asn1DecoderInput topic and pushes the decoded BSM to the Asn1DecoderOutput topic.
 5. The [Asn1DecodedDataRouter](/jpo-ode-svcs/src/main/java/us/dot/its/jpo/ode/kafka/listeners/asn1/Asn1DecodedDataRouter.java) class pulls from the Asn1DecoderOutput topic and pushes the BSM to the OdeBsmRxPojo, OdeBsmTxPojo, OdeBsmPojo and OdeBsmDuringEventPojo topics.